>> Internet Search Results

 FOUL - Definition & Meaning - Reverso English Dictionary

 foul definition: very unpleasant to taste or smell.
 Check meanings, examples, usage tips, pronunciation, domains, and related words.
-Discover expressions like "foul luck", "fall foul of", "foul shot".
+Discover expressions like "cry foul", "foul mouth", "foul play".

 >